Firm Profile > De Brauw Blackstone Westbroek > Amsterdam, Netherlands

-The firm’s practice covers a broad range of Dutch and EU law.
+Areas of practice: The firm’s practice covers a broad range of Dutch and EU law.
 This includes corporate, mergers and acquisitions, private equity, banking, equity and debt capital markets, asset and structured finance, project finance, financial markets regulatory, regulatory and criminal enforcement, corporate recovery and insolvency, restructuring, investment management, tax, corporate and commercial litigation, arbitration and mediation, EU/competition, intellectual property, information technology and communication, public law, insurance, real estate, employment and employee benefits.
 The firm has cross-practice groups for, among others, energy, telecoms, financial institutions, private equity, public-private partnerships and transport.

 |Corporate, M&A||Arne Grimme|